kubernetes-sigs/gateway-api/geps/gep-1713/index.md

         - type: Conflicted
           status: True
           reason: ProtocolConflict
-      // Other accepted listeners if applicable
+      // Other accepted listeners
       ```

+1. A listener `ls-8080` on the ListenerSet with only one listener has a hostname conflict with a listener `gw-8080` on the Gateway
+    - The parent gateway has the following status :
+      ```
+      conditions:
+      - type: Accepted
+        status: True
+        reason: Accepted
+      - type: Programmed
+        status: True
+        reason: Programmed
+      listeners:
+      - name: gw-8080
+        conditions:
+        - type: Accepted
+          status: True
+          reason: Accepted
+        - type: Programmed
+          status: True
+          reason: Programmed
+        - type: Conflicted
+          status: False
+          reason: NoConflicts

+      AttachedListenerSets: 0
+      ```

+    - The listener set has the following status :
+      ```
+      conditions:
+      - type: Accepted
+        status: False
+        reason: ListenersNotValid
+      - type: Programmed
+        status: False
+        reason: ListenersNotValid
+      listeners:
+      - name: ls-8080
+        conditions:
+        - type: Accepted
+          status: False
+          reason: PortUnavailable
+        - type: Programmed
+          status: False
+          reason: PortUnavailable
+        - type: Conflicted
+          status: True
+          reason: HostnameConflict
+      ```

-1. A listener `ls-8080` on the ListenerSet has a hostname conflict with a listener `gw-8080` on the Gateway
+1. A listener `ls-8080` on the ListenerSet with other valid listeners has a hostname conflict with a listener `gw-8080` on the Gateway
     - The parent gateway has the following status :
       ```
       conditions: